conradakunga/Blog/_posts/2024-06-05-a-rose-by-any-other-name-short-circuiting.md

 }
 ```

-This works out because the length is only checked if there is in fact a provided value.
+This works out because the length is only checked if there is, in fact, a provided value.

 The same code in VB is as follows: